Universal Ctags Hacking Guide¶

 Universal Ctags has the objective of continuing the development of Exuberant Ctags.
 Reza Jelveh <email@example.com> initially created a personal fork of Exuberant Ctags on GitHub.
 As interest and participation grew, it was decided to move development to a dedicated project as Universal Ctags.
 The goal of this project is to maintain a common/unified working space where people interested in making ctags better can work together.

-Some of major features of Universal Ctags are;
+Some of the major features of Universal Ctags are:

 - new extended C/C++ language parser, etc.